“Issues in Syntax” (a.k.a. “Grad Syntax II”; graduate, LING 611, w/Norbert Hornstein) – spring 2020, University of Maryland

 But what is this unit?
 If you grew up speaking – and, more importantly, reading & writing – a language like English, you might think it's obvious that there are "words."
 After all, how else would we know where to put the spaces?!
 But is there anything else that defines a word

-as a linguistic unit, besides "that thing that goes between two spaces (in some languages)"?
+as a linguistic unit (and setting aside phonological wordhood, which is a decidedly different notion), besides "that thing that goes between two spaces (in some languages)"?
 Think about a 4 year old child who does not yet read or write, but speaks their native language fairly well.
 Does this child know "words"?
 If so, the word

 in "dogs" differ from the relation between a